miservers/miservers.github.io/docs/devops/ansible/tower.md

 ### Concepts
 - **Project**: collections of ansible playbooks. they can reside localy on the tower server, or on vesion control supported by tower(eg. git).

-- **Inventory**: collection of hosts against wich jobs may be launched. it's the same as traditional ansible inventory.
+- **Inventory**: An Inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file.

 - **Credentials**: used by tower to authenticate when launching jobs against machines, to import projects from version control servers,